 Thomson Park has entrances on both Limestone and Petty Street.
 This park has two picnic shelters, a playground, tennis courts, and restroom facilities.

 Park Place has a large children’s playground, picnic shelter, various picnic tables throughout the park, and restroom facilities.

 McCluney Park is has two picnic shelters, two playgrounds, restrooms, a walking path, and a large grass area for children of all ages to enjoy.

 Azell Robbs Park has restrooms, a playground, a basketball court, and a picnic shelter.

 West End Park

 West End Park is located on Littlejohn Street.
 This park has a small child’s play ground.
 What this park lacks in size it makes up in fun.

-For a real challenge, test your skills at the city’s skateboard park.
-This park is located on Oliver Street.
+The skateboard park provides a challenging test of skills.
 The park has half pipes, grinding rails, numerous ramps and obstacles for every level of skill.

-Located on Limestone Street between the city administration building and fire department, this park has beautiful landscaping, benches, and a tranquil water feature.
+Located between the city administration building and fire department, this park has beautiful landscaping, benches, and a tranquil water feature.
 Enjoy this park as a wedding backdrop, or just sit and listen to the soothing flow of the water fountain located in the center of this park.